Visas & Immigration

 If you are approaching your five-year eligibility date, the guidance from immigration solicitors is consistent and clear: apply as soon as you become eligible, and do not wait.
 Once new rules come into force, those who have not yet applied could be required to wait an additional five years under the new framework — or potentially longer, depending on their circumstances.

 If you are not yet close to the five-year mark, the most important step is to understand where you would sit under the proposed contribution-based model.
 Factors such as salary level, English language proficiency and immigration record will determine your likely qualifying period.
-Early legal advice is worth considering.
+For those on medium-skilled routes, the potential 15-year baseline makes early legal advice particularly worthwhile.

 Frequently asked questions

-The new rules are expected to come into force in Autumn 2026.
-The previously indicated April 2026 start date has slipped due to requirements for additional parliamentary scrutiny.
-No changes to the Immigration Rules have yet been implemented — the five-year route remains fully in force.
+The government has confirmed implementation will happen in Autumn 2026.
+The change was previously expected in April 2026 but was delayed due to parliamentary scrutiny requirements.
+No changes have been made to the Immigration Rules yet — the five-year route remains legally in force.

 Yes.
-The Home Secretary confirmed on 1 March 2026 that the changes will apply retrospectively to those already in the UK who have not yet been granted ILR.
-Transitional arrangements have been raised in the consultation but have not been confirmed.
+The government has confirmed the changes will apply retrospectively to people currently in the UK who have not yet been granted ILR.
+Transitional arrangements for those already partway through a five-year route have not yet been confirmed.
+Anyone approaching eligibility is strongly advised to apply as soon as possible.

-Three minimum thresholds must be met regardless of qualifying period: a suitability test (clean criminal and immigration record), an integration test (English at B2 level), and a contribution test (taxable earnings above £12,570 for at least 3–5 years).
-Failing any one of these means ILR cannot be granted, regardless of residence length.
+Three tests must all be passed: a suitability test (criminal and compliance record), an integration test (English at B2 level), and a contribution test (earnings above £12,570 for at least 3–5 years).
+Failing any one of these prevents an ILR grant regardless of time spent in the UK.